 - Assisted a start-up company with reviewing and negotiating an agreement with a local developer to design and create a mobile web application to provide real-time water bill estimates and an agreement to provide the application to a local water department.

 Mr. Berg's representative matters include:

-Negotiated a mortgage loan origination, sale, and servicing agreement for a large domestic bank with another financial institution.
-The other financial institution's standard form agreement failed to provide adequate protections to the client.
-Mr. Berg was able to negotiate additional warranties, more favorable servicing terms, and other legal protections for the client.
+Negotiated an agreement for the outsourcing of a large domestic bank’s consumer mortgage lending operations involving millions of dollars in spend.
+The transaction included drafting and negotiating a master services agreement, several statements of work for loan origination technology solutions, documentation generation services, vendor management services, loan fulfillment services, settlement services, and implementation services, and mortgage loan sale agreement.
+The vendor's standard form agreement failed to provide adequate protections to the client.
+Mr. Berg was able to negotiate additional warranties, more favorable terms, and other legal protections for the client.

 Business Process and Technology Outsourcing Agreement